 As swollen belly eventually gave way to full arms, I prayed these things for my son.

-As he in one moment became physically separated from me for the first time, yet somehow connected like never before, I prayed these things for my son.
+As he became physically separated from me for the first time, yet somehow more connected than ever before, I prayed these things for my son.

 That he would know empathy as the only way to love.
 That he would live a life defined by sharing others’ pain without ever making it his own.
 That this empathy would be so interwoven into the man he is, that those looking on wouldn’t see them as separate things.
 Rendering all of us unable to define where he ends and his empathy begins.

 That he would be whole and undivided, aware of what’s right and willing to always choose it, even when alternatives seem easier or more fulfilling in the moment.
 That his principles would rarely waver, but if they do, that he would own his failures with such sincerity that other’s trust would never be broken.

 And passion, oh passion.
 That he would know the unspeakable joy of a life of purpose that feels thrilling to live, even in its simplest moments.
 That among other things he will know passion for justice, serving others, respecting the environment, committing to his word, and eventually pastries, strong coffee, and fine wine paired with enriching conversations.
 That he will find his own passions and live them so fiercely that just being in his presence makes others love them too.